rollingedit/YouTube-Album-Splitter/README.md

 # YouTube Album Splitter

+One file.
+Double-click.
+Paste a YouTube link.
+Get separate song files.

-Split your own chaptered YouTube audio upload into separate song files automatically.
+YouTube Album Splitter is a beginner-friendly, no-setup, self-contained Windows tool for turning your own chaptered YouTube audio upload into clean individual song files.

-Paste a YouTube link you own or have permission to use, and this tool downloads the audio, splits it by the video's YouTube song markers, adds album art, fixes track numbers, and saves clean individual Opus files like:
+The annoying part before this was not just downloading audio.
+It was everything after that: splitting one long upload into tracks, keeping the names clean, adding album art, setting track numbers, fixing artist/album metadata, avoiding playlist surprises, and making the output folder look like something you can actually drop into a music app.

+This tool wraps that whole workflow into one `.bat` file.
+No command-line setup, no manual installs, no copying commands, and no separate helper files to keep track of.
+The helper scripts it needs are created temporarily by the tool itself.

+It handles the download, splitting, album art, smart folder naming, metadata cleanup, temporary-file cleanup, and repeat prompts automatically.

+It saves files like:

 ```text
 1. Song Name.opus